FAQ

 Does low fee usage prove adoption?

 Not by itself.
-Low fees make experiments cheap; adoption needs durable wallets, integrations, liquidity, useful apps, recurring users, and fee-paying demand.
+Low fees make experiments cheap; adoption needs durable wallets, integrations, liquidity, apps, recurring users, and fee-paying demand.

 Why is one KAS so much cheaper than one BTC?